mqAncientHistory/cityOfRome/_posts/2018-11-01-ZoeSimsMarket.md

 {% include lightbox.html
 caption="*Figure 5.* Bonding courses (indicated by arrows) as seen on the ground floor of the hemicycle.
-Photo by Ray Laurence" image="Markets/TMFigure5.jpg" width="4032" height="3024" %}
+Photo by Ray Laurence." image="Markets/TMFigure5.jpg" width="4032" height="3024" %}